paweljw/paweljw.github.io/hugo/content/post/2020-11-08-adventures-in-locales.md

 twitterTitle: "Learning (and Typing) Japanese While on Ubuntu"
 ---

 I'm a native speaker of Polish.
 But I'm also a developer, so most of my computers are set to English language (for ease of searching the Web when something breaks) with Polish formats and keyboard layouts (so my dates are 08/11, my hours are 13:05 and I can type _zażółć gęślą jaźń_ whenever I want to).

-I added a third language to the mix, and things got... weird.
+Now I've added a third language to the mix.

 <!--more-->